taoteh1221/Open_Crypto_Tracker/README.txt

 Recommended MINIMUM system specs: 1 Gigahertz CPU / 512 Megabytes RAM / HIGH QUALITY 32 Gigabyte MicroSD card (running Nginx or Apache headless with PHP v7.2+)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Setting Up The 'DESKTOP EDITION' (runs very easily, like any other normally-downloaded native app)
+Setting Up The 'Desktop Edition' (runs very easily, like any other normally-downloaded native app)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To install as a normal native app on your laptop / desktop, download the "Desktop Edition" of the app here:

 https://github.com/taoteh1221/Open_Crypto_Tracker/releases

 After downloading, unzip the contents of the download to your desktop or other preferred file location (it doesn't matter, put it wherever you want to).
 Now use your operating system's file browser to enter the app's main directory, and click on "RUN_CRYPTO_TRACKER" to launch the app.
-TO USE PRICE CHARTS AND PRICE ALERTS TO EMAIL / TEXT / ALEXA / TELEGRAM, YOU #MUST# LEAVE THE APP RUNNING!
+TO USE PRICE CHARTS AND PRICE ALERTS TO EMAIL / TEXT / ALEXA / TELEGRAM, YOU #MUST# LEAVE THE APP RUNNING UNLESS YOU MANUALLY SETUP A CRON JOB! (see: "Setting Up Price Charts And Email / Text / Telegram / Alexa Price Alerts")

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Automatic Setup For 'SERVER EDITION' On Ubuntu or Raspberry Pi, On Home / Internal Network (THE RECOMMENDED WAY TO PRIVATELY / CHEAPLY USE THIS APP)
+Automatic Setup For 'Server Edition' On Ubuntu or Raspberry Pi, On Home / Internal Network (the recommemnded way to PRIVATELY / CHEAPLY use this app)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To install / upgrade everything automatically on Ubuntu or Raspberry Pi (an affordable low power single board computer), copy / paste / run the command below in a terminal program (using the 'Terminal' app in the system menu, or over remote SSH), while logged in AS THE USER THAT WILL RUN THE APP (user must have sudo privileges):